VOTE FOR THE WORST ABUSER

-In keeping with the spirit of the madness of March and King George, we are preparing to seed a bracket of 32 nominees comprising the state and federal agencies and the bureaucrats who committed the worst abuses of civil liberties in 2022.
+In keeping with the spirit of the madness of March and King George, we introduce two tournament brackets: one with 16 nominees comprising the state and federal agencies and officials who committed the worst abuses of civil liberties in 2023 and a second bracket devoted exclusively to 16 state and federal officials who dedicated their efforts to censorship and violating the First Amendment in 2023.
 Join us as we thumb our noses at these runaway regulators, officious bureaucrats, and god-complex governors.
 Watch gleefully as we force them to battle it out head-to-head in tournament-style match-ups.

 Not familiar with a tournament-style bracket like this?
 Don’t worry!
 You don’t need to be a sports fan to enjoy voting for the nominee you think most deserves to “win.”

-For the next several weeks, we will present a series of match-ups and collect your votes for which agencies or officials should win their match-ups.
+For the next f weeks, we will present a series of match-ups and collect your votes for which agencies or officials should win their match-ups.
 All you have to do is pick a winner in each head-to-head face-off!
-For example, whom do you choose between Pete Buttigieg and Lina Kahn?
-If Mayor Pete beats Lina Kahn, then he advances to the next round.
+For example, whom do you choose between Miguel Cardona and Danny Werfel?
+Say you vote for Cardona and he beats Werfel, then Cardona advances to the next round.
 And so on.

 All of the nominees will face off, two at a time, until there are only two nominees left standing.
-Those two ignominious officials will face each other in the championship, with the winner to be announced at NCLA’s 5th Anniversary Dinner on June 7, 2022.
+Those two ignominious officials will face each other in the championship, with the winner to be announced at the Fourth Annual King George III Prize Banquet in early June 2024.

 Who Is Eligible to Win a King George III Prize?

-We also exclude US Senators and Representatives because their misdeeds have to survive bicameral presentment and an executive veto.
+We also exclude past winners (like Anthony Fauci and Merrick Garland), as well as US Senators and Representatives, the latter because their misdeeds have to survive bicameral presentment and an executive veto.
 Lastly, we exclude the President of the United States because if the most powerful executive in the nation was allowed to compete, that official would likely be the runaway winner every year.
 So, let’s just call POTUS a given and have some fun singling out the other abusers!

 2022 Winner